 You should have a keyword strategy in place, but that doesn’t mean you have to take it so literally.
 Google’s algorithm can figure out what your content is about and what you’re trying to convey, even if it isn’t always in the exact same order.
 For example, your long-tailed keyword may be “long distance running shoes”, but you don’t always have to say “long distance running shoes” every time you want to use it.
 You can change up the order, or break it up in a sentence and say, “The proper running shoes are critical when you will be competing for long distances”, for example.
 Synonyms also work.

 There is a lot of information out there about proper optimization, and you should be using these tools and resources to your advantage!
 For example, if you use HubSpot, there is an "SEO View" that you can utilize when you're drafting a blog article to see what areas need more optimization or if you're doing something that can hurt your ranking.
 Is your meta description too long?
 Did you not use a keyword in your title?
 Did you use your keyword too much?
 Is your image missing alt-text?
 The tool will alert you and let you know what you did wrong (or right).

 Above all, the more you know, and the more you practice best practices, the better you will become at blog optimization and the better results you’ll see.
 Blogging and SEO strategies take time to build up, and if you set the proper foundation and don’t make the typical optimization mistakes that can actually penalize you, you will reap the benefits soon enough.
 See you on page one!

-If you’d like to become an expert at search engine optimization and apply best practices to your blogging strategy ASAP, check out our guide below.
+If you’d like to become an expert at search engine optimization and apply best practices to your blogging strategy ASAP, check out our introduction to SEO below.